How to align content to the buyer’s journey

-This blog post from Drift is a great example of TOFU content that is educational and provides thought leadership.
+This blog post from Drift is a great example of TOFU content that’s educational and provides thought leadership.
 By explaining how to keep prospects engaged so they can be nurtured into a sales opportunity, Drift is letting the reader identify their specific problem, which can then lead to engagement with more Drift product-specific material.
 The blog post has many opportunities for alternate pathways: first, a CTA about increasing your sales team’s productivity, and then some related reads about conversational marketing and how conversational marketing works with Drift.
-Each of these apply to a different stage of the buyer’s journey, which means that if the reader is interested in learning more, they are able to engage in more content that brings them further down the funnel.
+Each of these apply to a different stage of the buyer’s journey, which means that if the reader is interested in learning more, they can engage in more content that brings them further down the funnel.
 We encourage you to do this with your content as well.

 5 Content ideas to address: “How do I fix my problem?”